cecilegaudron/lesjardins/RESUBMISSION.md

 ![MOCKUP DESK](/media/resubmission/desk-mockups2.jpg)

 ### Header and Navbar
 I wasn't satisfied with the previous nav bar.
 It had display problems and wasn't always user friendly.
 I'm not a big fan of dropdown menus, which I find unsuitable for small screens.
 So I decided to divide the header into three parts.
-The menu is presented in the same way on different screen sizes.
+The menu is presented in the same way on different screen sizes:
 - The logo at the top
 - A first menu in a navbar
 The menu has a sticky property, which is fixed at the top of the page when the user scrolls.
-This navbar is made up of four elements.
-A bars icon that opens a collapse menu, a link to the page listing all products, an icon representing the customer account that opens the profile page, specific to each user, and finally the shopping bag icon with the amount to be paid if products are present in the basket.
+This navbar is made up of four elements:
+  - A bars icon that opens a collapse menu
+  - A link to the page listing all products
+  - An icon representing the customer account that opens the profile page, specific to each user
+  - The shopping bag icon with the amount to be paid if products are present in the basket
 - A collapse menu
 It is presenting the different product categories, an account arear and a contact page.
 In the account area, the different pages accessible to the user, depending on whether or not he's logged in to his account: